Skip to main content

 The Te Atatū Peninsula stormwater upgrade project will:

-- extend the network for new and future housing development
+• extend the network for new and future housing developments

-- help to reduce the risk of flooding by increasing the network capacity
+• help to reduce the risk of flooding by increasing the capacity of the water network

-- give existing properties not currently served by public stormwater facilities the opportunity to connect to the main network.
+• enable properties not currently served by public stormwater facilities to connect to the main water supply.

 The proposed design is part of a $30 million investment and includes three areas of the peninsula.